passingthru67/workspaces-to-dock/README.md

     **Opacity** - Percentage of transparency desired.

-    **Only when the dock is shown by autohide** - Only customize the opacity when the dock is shown by the mouse touching the right edge of the screen.
+    **Only when the dock is shown by hover** - Only customize the opacity when the dock is shown by the mouse touching the right edge of the screen.
 In such cases, the dock is usually shown over other windows so that less transparency is desired.

 Behavior Settings: